basecom/FixturesPlugin/docs/supported-versions.md

 | 6.3.*            | v8.1, v8.2   | v2.0.*                       | ❌         |

 :::info
-We try to support new Shopware and PHP versions as fast as possible.
-If there is a new version out and no support yet, feel free to [contribute](#todo) and help us do the update faster!
+We strive to support new Shopware and PHP versions as quickly as possible.
+If there is a new version out and it is not yet supported, feel free to contribute and help us expedite the update process!
 :::